 Can You Use Tissue Paper to Roll a Joint?

-So, you’re out of rolling papers, but you’ve got plenty of tissue paper lying around—can you use it to roll a joint?
+So, you’re out of rolling papers, but you’ve got plenty of tissue paper lying around—can you use tissue paper to roll a joint?
 While it’s a little more tricky to use than traditional rolling paper, the answer is yes, you can use tissue paper to roll your joint.

-Here’s what you need to know about substituting tissue paper as well as some other convenient options to roll your joint with.
+Here’s what you need to know about substituting tissue paper as well as some other convenient options to roll a joint with.

 How to Use Tissue Paper to Roll a Joint